mlesniak/markdown/README.md

 # Overview

+NOTE: This code is hacked together in one big function, not yet refactored and probably full of bugs.
+I'll change this after I've implemented most of the features I want...

 This is a custom hacked-together markdown-to-html server for [mlesniak.com](https://mlesniak.com).
 The code is hacky and ugly and needs a lot of refactoring.
 But it works...

 TODO Write documentation with dropbox screenshots, etc.